 But wait – there's more.

-You wanted to start the year off with a bang, so you back in December, you scheduled Financial Accounting and Reporting for April 21.
+You wanted to start the year off with a bang, so back in December, you scheduled FAR for April 21.

 How to Study for the CPA Exam 20 Hours a Week During Busy Season.